 - To train culturally competent physicians to serve underserved populations throughout North Texas.

 - To conduct clinical, health services, and community participatory research that positively impacts patient outcomes.

 Residency Application Season Update

 Due to the COVID19 pandemic, we are prioritizing everyone's safety by conducting virtual interviews only.
-Our interviews are Mondays and Thursdays each week starting from October 19th 2020 to January 14th 2021 (excluding Thanksgiving, Christmas, and New Year holidays - exact dates to be determined).
+Our interviews are Mondays and Thursdays each week starting in the fall of 2021 (excluding Thanksgiving, Christmas, and New Year holidays - exact dates to be determined).